Our secret to predict customer churn

-It may involve defining churners statically based on their previous transactional history: someone who has a pattern of buying a few times every two months might be considered churned after 6 months of no activity.
+It may involve defining churners statically based on their previous transactional history: someone who has a pattern of buying a few times every two months might be considered churned after six months of no activity.

 Making customer churn prevention a priority

-Most companies know it’s important to keep an eye on customer churn, but not all realize that keeping customers from churning is directly linked to their profitability.
+Most companies know it’s essential to keep an eye on customer churn, but not all realize that owning customers from churning is directly linked to their profitability.
 Brands, especially those in a mature market, need to be acutely aware of when their customers are about to churn and try to win them back before they do.
 Customers now have lots of options; unless you’re first to the market, there’s a chance they’ll never come back.

-Machine Learning is the key to making personalized solutions that do the heavy lifting
+Machine Learning is the key to making personalized solutions that do the heavy lifting.

-ML2Grow’s personalized approach to predict customer churn
+ML2Grow’s personalized approach to predicting customer churn

-More than ever we see that general churn prediction algorithms offered out-of-the-box in data platforms do more harm than good, as they were designed to work in a general way, and fail to understand the specifics of your unique company-client relationship.
+More than ever, we see that general churn prediction algorithms offered out-of-the-box in data platforms do more harm than good, as they were designed to work in a general way and fail to understand the specifics of your unique company-client relationship.

-This approach gives companies a deeper and more accurate understanding of each customer’s behavior.
+This approach gives companies a deeper and more accurate understanding of each customer’s behaviour.
 Also, it gives you a much better chance to promote enduring customer relationships.
 Covered with this knowledge, companies can use personalized campaigns for customers at the right time to encourage loyalty and customer engagement.

 Unburden yourself with our advanced churn prediction technology